 Buchu is an African medicinal plant mainly used for its antibacterial activity on the urinary tract.
 It has a much gentler action than other urinary antiseptics which makes it a good choice for the elderly or those with weaker urinary tracts.

-Buchu is also a diuretic that works mainly by improving blood flow to the kidneys, rather than actually affecting filtration rates.
+Buchu is a diuretic that works by improving blood flow to the kidneys, rather than actually affecting filtration rates.
 This means it promotes the normal functioning of the kidneys to filter the blood, rather than overstimulating or inhibiting absorption itself.
-Some people refer to this action as aqueretic rather than diuretic as it is fundamentally different in the way it works, but achieves nearly the same thing.
+Some people refer to this action as aqueretic rather than diuretic as it is fundamentally different in the way it works, but ultimately achieves the same thing.

 Other common uses includes laxative, and carminative.

 Syn: Barosma betulina